Earthquakes on May 3, 2026

 6.2 km---✓ ReviewedUSGS →

-On May 3, 2026 at 22:00 UTC, a magnitude 2.2 earthquake struck 4 km E of Covelo, CA. It arrived roughly 9 hours after a larger magnitude 3.3 mainshock in the same 20 km area, placing it within the typical aftershock window.
-The event originated approximately 6.2 km below the surface, classifying it as shallow crustal.
+The USGS recorded this magnitude 2.2 earthquake 4 km E of Covelo, CA at 22:00 UTC on May 3, 2026.
+Coming 9 hours after a magnitude 3.3 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+This was a shallow crustal earthquake, focused at 6.2 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 39.799°, -123.202°.
+Coordinates: 39.799°, -123.202°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-03